Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Introduction

 \section{Introduction}

 Standardized questionnaires are a common tool in psychiatric practice and research, for purposes ranging from screening to diagnosis or quantification of severity.
 A typical questionnaire comprises questions -- usually referred to as {\em items} -- reflecting the degree to which particular symptoms or behavioural issues are present in study participants.
-Items are chosen as evidence for the presence of {\em latent constructs} giving rise to the psychiatric problems observed.
+The items provide evidence for the presence of {\em latent constructs} giving rise to the psychiatric problems observed.
 For many common disorders, there is a practical consensus on constructs.
 If so, a questionnaire may be organized so that subsets of the items can be added up to yield a {\em subscale score} quantifying the presence of their respective construct.
-Otherwise, the goal may be to discover constructs through factor analysis.
+Otherwise, the goal may be to discover new constructs, by factorizing a questionnaire containing items of interest in a particular domain.

 The {\em factor analysis} (FA) of a questionnaire matrix ($\mathrm{\#participants \times \#items}$) expresses it as the product of a factor matrix ($\mathrm{\#participants \times \#factors}$) and a loading matrix ($\mathrm{\#factors \times \#items}$).
 The method assumes that answers to items should be correlated, and can therefore be explained in terms of a smaller number of factors.
 The method yields two real-valued matrices, with uncorrelated columns in the factor matrix.
 The number of factors is specified a priori, or estimated from data.
 The values of the factors for each participant can then be viewed as a succinct representation of them.